exhuma/schmackhaft/README.md

 refresh button to force a reload.
 This can be useful if remote JSON URLs have changed.

-Clicking on the tag-chips at the top will add them to the filter.
-The bottom panel will then show only bookmarks with those tags.
-Clicking on an additional tag, will filter the bookmarks further.
+Clicking on the tag-chips at the top will cycle their filtering state.
+By default they are "ignored" in filtering.
+Clicking once will set them to an "inclusive" state.
+This will show *only* links that have this tag.
+Clicking again will set them to an "exclusive" state.
+This will *hide* all links that have this tag.

+The state-transition is:

+    neutral -> included -> excluded -> neutral ...

-Clicking on a filtered tag will remove it again.
+Right-Clicking on a tag will set the state in reverse:

+    neutral -> excluded -> included -> neutral ...

+The bottom panel will show the links with the tag-states applied.

 ![Page Action](docs/screenshots/browser-button.png "Browser Button")